chart21/hpmpc/README.md

 Execute P1 executable.
 > ./run-P1.o IP_P0 IP_P2

-Run Split-roles executables for Player 0.
+Run Split-Roles (3) executables for Player 0.
-> ./Scripts/run_protocol.sh -p 0 -a IP_0 -b IP_1 -c IP_2 -d IP_3
+> ./scripts/split-roles-3-execute.sh -p 0 -a IP_0 -b IP_1 -c IP_2 -d IP_3

 To run all players locally on one machine, simply omit the IP addresses or set them to 127.0.0.1, and use -p all
+> ./scripts/split-roles-3-execute.sh -p all